codescalersinternships/home/internship-dev-2024-2.md

 ## Week 0

+In this week we spend some time to get familiar with the basics of linux, git, shell, and how to read the documentation

 - https://www.youtube.com/playlist?list=PLyzOVJj3bHQuloKGG59rS43e29ro7I57J ( lect 1-7)
 - Effective Shell: https://effective-shell.com
 - Linux Intro/Essentials https://lym.readthedocs.io/en/latest/ (till Linux Services, package management (apt only), networking commands)